Shulk97/JPEG_detection_Resnet_SSD/README.md

 The project continue the research of Benjamin Deguerre on object detection on JPEG images using VGG backbone.
 This project experiments namely the use of Resnet as a backbone.

+**This project was originally hosted on Gitlab INSA Rouen at [this adress](https://gitlab.insa-rouen.fr/tconstum/pao_jpeg_bis)**
+**The results of this project have then been improved and led to a new publication of Benjamin Deguerre published on June 10th [here](https://arxiv.org/abs/2006.05732).
+The corresponding code was also published [here](https://github.com/D3lt4lph4/jpeg_deep)**

 * Fast object detection in compressed JPEG Images (INSA Rouen Normandy) : https://arxiv.org/abs/1904.08408 (Benjamin Deguerre, Clément Chatelain, Gilles Gasso)
 * Faster Neural Networks Straight from JPEG (Über) : https://papers.nips.cc/paper/7649-faster-neural-networks-straight-from-jpeg (Lionel Gueguen, Alex Sergeev, Ben Kadlec, Rosanne Liu, Jason Yosinski)